isorna/dzc/rules/scenery.md

 ### Moving in a Garrison

 Infantry inside a Garrison may choose to move through it.
-While a Garrison may have multiple storeys, it s assumed that the Infantry squads cover all of the storeys in their time inside, so these levels have no bearing on gameplay.
+While a Garrison may have multiple storeys, it's assumed that the Infantry squads cover all of the storeys in their time inside, so these levels have no bearing on gameplay.

 **All units are always counted as being within 1" of every other unit** (friendly and enemy) in the same Garrison.
 This means that all Infantry squads count as being **in coherency.**